National Keynote:

 Learning Objectives for Continuing Education

-Participants learn how thousands of significant Modernist houses were documented and made available to the public online, many for the first time.
+Participants learn how thousands of significant Modernist houses were documented and made available to the public online, most for the first time.

 Participants identify the beginnings of residential Modernist design as part of a national movement.